Infineon/mtb-example-btsdk-ble-find-me/README.md

 See the readme.txt file located in the above folder for instructions.<br>
 To generate the OTA image for the app, configure OTA\_FW\_UPGRADE=1 in the app makefile, or append OTA\_FW\_UPGRADE=1 to a build command line, for example:
-> make PLATFORM=CYW955572BTEVK-01 OTA\_FW\_UPGRADE=1 build<br>
+> make PLATFORM=CYW920706WCDEVAL OTA\_FW\_UPGRADE=1 build<br>

 This will the generate \<app>.bin file in the 'build' folder.

 ## SDK software features

-- Dual-mode Bluetooth stack included in the ROM (BR/EDR and LE)
+- Dual-mode Bluetooth&#174; stack included in the ROM (BR/EDR and LE)
-- Bluetooth stack and profile level APIs for embedded Bluetooth application development
+- Bluetooth&#174; stack and profile level APIs for embedded Bluetooth&#174; application development
-- WICED HCI protocol to simplify host/MCU application development
+- AIROC&#8482; HCI protocol to simplify host/MCU application development
 - APIs and drivers to access on-board peripherals
-- Bluetooth protocols include GAP, GATT, SMP, RFCOMM, SDP, AVDT/AVCT, LE Mesh
+- Bluetooth&#174; protocols include GAP, GATT, SMP, RFCOMM, SDP, AVDT/AVCT, LE Mesh
 - LE and BR/EDR profile APIs, libraries, and sample apps
 - Support for Over-The-Air (OTA) upgrade
 - Device Configurator for creating custom pin mapping
-- Bluetooth Configurator for creating LE GATT Database
+- Bluetooth&#174; Configurator for creating LE GATT Database
 - Peer apps based on Android, iOS, Windows, etc. for testing and reference
 - Utilities for protocol tracing, manufacturing testing, etc.
 - Documentation for APIs, datasheets, profiles, and features